andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_08_GroupAnalysis.rst

 Exercises
 *********

 1. Display the results on one of the MNI template brains using the "sections" option.
-Make the table show only the cluster in the dorsal medial prefrontal cortex (roughly the coordinates 5, 20, 50).
+Make the table show only the cluster in the dorsal medial prefrontal cortex (roughly the coordinates 5, 20, 50) by navigating to those coordinates and clicking "current cluster."
+Take a snapshot of those results.

 2. Go back to the Results GUI, and create a contrast that tests for voxels showing significant activation for Congruent-Incongruent.
-Use the same thresholds as before.
+Use an uncorrected p-threshlold of 0.05 and a cluster extent threshold of 20, display the results on a template brain, go to coordinates 0 32 1, and take a snapshot of your results.